-When you do the rightful thing and the heart agrees with you and mind is not rebelling and going with it, your mind and heart are in sync.
+When you do the rightful thing and the heart agrees with you and your mind is not rebelling and going with it, your mind and heart are in sync.
 But when the heart says, don’t do this and the mind says, you have to do it, then there is a discord between mind and heart.
 When heart and mind both are in sync, it forms an eclipse of conscience.

-This sync of mind and heart is not dependent on number of days of your spiritual practice.
+This sync of mind and heart is not dependent on the number of days of your spiritual practice.
 If you try to boil water at 60-degree temperature for 24 hours and 24 months and 24 years, it will never boil, isn’t it?

 With mind also, one has to reach that critical point.
 Unfortunately, our mind and its thought processes are not like water.
 Water has a consistent quality but our mind’s quality changes every moment.
 There are moments when you become thoughtless, just like that in five minutes of meditation.